QASymphony/shell-agent-samples/AutomationHostExamples/automateJMeter/README.md

    ![](../images/jmetercycle.png)

-2. Click on the test cycle and it should show all of the tests that were run through the maven build and their statuses.
+2. Click on the test cycle and it should show all of the tests that were run through the Jmeter build and their statuses.

    ![](../images/jmetertests.png)